dos-group/dstat-tools/README.md

     -h, --help                       Display this screen.
 ```

-(-c CATEGORY and -f FIELD are mandatory parameters)
+(-c CATEGORY -f FIELD or -l COLUMN are mandatory parameters)

 The plot is saved as category-field.png in the folder where the csv files are located unless -o PATH explicitly specifies a different destination.